PavanButke/springboot/Readme.md

 ## Steps Involved
 * Creating an Entity
 * Created an Endpoints with the help @RequestMapping within Controller Class.
-*C
+* Code an Static List
+* Code methods for Getting all Product Records
+* Test all the EndPoints on PostMan

 ### Dependencies

 * Spring Web Services
 * Spring Dev Tools
-* Code an Static List
-* Code methods for Getting all Product Records
-* Test all the EndPoints on PostMan

 ### Installing